junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 I am very attached to this story.
 All the main characters showed up in this story, from Supernatural and Doctor Who, are very dear and mean a lot to me.
 I tried so hard to knit the two stories together, to make it canon compliant to both worlds, timeline-wise, monster-wise, and story-wise, which I think I made it.
 And make it a fix-it, fixing the tragic, heartbroken endings and giving happy endings to everyone.
 It's not easy.

-This story is heavily inspired by and adapted from Doctor Who's S07E05 episode with the same title; many of the scenes are heavily rewritten from the show because the original storytelling is so astonishing as it is.
+Disclaimer: This story is heavily inspired by and adapted from Doctor Who's S07E05 episode with the same title; many of the scenes are heavily rewritten from the show because the original storytelling is so astonishing as it is.
 Many quotes as well.
 Anything I'm not doing right is probably my bad, and most of the brilliant settings and story ideas should be credited to the original show creators and production teams.

 The music that accompanies the creation of this story is Sting's 1987 song "Englishman in New York," also used in the original show.